 You can expect diarrhea and perhaps some vomiting.
 Fido may not be able to process all that sugar.

 Marshmallows consist of sugar, more sugar, gelatin, and some artificial flavors and colors.
-There’s nothing natural about them, including the sugar that’s used.

 Their bodies are used to getting meat, and they wouldn’t be known to consume mass quantities of sugar, especially not in a potent form like this.